Quantcast

 RELATED

 Most of us learned in anatomy class that our skin is the biggest organ that we have.
-It's comprised of three layers — epidermis, dermis and hypodermis — and five million pores (20,000 just on our face alone!).
+It's comprised of three layers — epidermis, dermis, and hypodermis — and five million pores (20,000 just on our face alone!).
 Yep, our skin is pretty intricate and complex.

-Unfortunately, until we get have a breakout, notice a little eczema, or we're trying to heal a scar somewhere, many of us aren't thinking about giving our skin any more attention than the soap we wash it with and the lotion (or coconut oil) that we apply to keep from looking ashy.
+Unfortunately, until we have a breakout, notice a little eczema, or are trying to heal a scar somewhere, many of us aren't thinking about giving our skin any more attention than the soap we wash it with and the lotion (or coconut oil) that we apply to keep from looking ashy.

-But I can personally vouch for the fact that setting aside 15-20 minutes each day to give your skin some TLC not only reduces blemishes and evens skin tone, it can also cause all sorts of random people to have a look of shock on their face when you tell them how old you are and they reply that they thought you were so much younger than that.
+But I can personally vouch for the fact that setting aside 15-20 minutes each day to give your skin some TLC not only reduces blemishes and evens skin tone but can also cause all sorts of random people to have a look of shock on their face when you tell them how old you are and they reply that they thought you were so much younger than that.

 Frankincense Oil